VWoerdings/GlobeScopeAssignment/README.md

   - Calculates distance along a route
 - find_number_routes(source, target, distance, distance_type)
   - Calculates the number of routes of a given distance between two stops
-  - Test cases 6, 7, and 10 are combined in this single function because of the similar logic require.
+  - Test cases 6, 7, and 10 are combined in this single function because of the similar logic they require.
 The class DistanceType distinguishes between the differnt cases.
 - find_shortest_route(source, target)
   - Calculates the distance along the shortest route between two stops